 There are several groups of people who should know about you changing your address as soon as possible.
 The first one being your family and friends.
 Whoever you deem important enough to hear about your address change, let them know first.

-You’ll find yourself in a tough situation if you don’t tell your bank or insurance companies where you moved to.
+You’ll find yourself in a tough situation if you don’t tell your bank or insurance company where you moved to.
 When you put in your credit card information, you add a billing address.
-That should always reflect the home you’re currently living in, so make sure that’s one of the first things you change.
+That should always reflect the home you’re currently living in, so make sure that’s one of the things you change.

 Red Carpet Moving Company wants to help you change locations in any way we can.
 Let the number one moving company give you more moving tips and tricks!